lyssphacker/clojure-for-java-c--developers/README.md

 2. There is no need to create special classes which will hold data for each mapping, like in C# implementation. *defclass* will be executed for the name of each mapping.
 3. All the work done by ReaderStrategy and FieldExtractor classes from C# implementation, in Lisp implementation is done by parse-line-for-class method.
 It takes advantage of the fact that *fields* macro argument can be treated as list of lists and can be manipulated accordingly with destructuring, which makes this method very general.

-Clojure additionally makes implementation more concise because it does not require definition of class specifically for each mapping.
-Clojure's explicit aim is to avoid boilerplate code intrinsic to many OOP languages which required creation of specific classes for each piece of data, which are very often just maps (key-value pairs of slots and their values).
+Clojure additionally makes implementation more concise because it does not require definition of classes specifically for each mapping.
+Clojure's explicit aim is to avoid boilerplate code intrinsic to many OOP languages which require creation of specific classes for each piece of data, which are very often just maps (key-value pairs of slots and their values).

 Generally, Lisp implementation is: